Place, Identity and Belonging

 - New creative work

-Mandala’s three-year debut programme uses the live experience of young people, supported by academic research, to create exciting new plays in collaboration with high calibre playwrights, which will tour nationally and internationally with a professional cast.
+Mandala’s three-year debut programme uses the live experience of young people, supported by academic research, to create exciting new plays in collaboration with high-calibre playwrights, which tour nationally and internationally with a professional cast.

 - Springboard for debate

-The plays will also be a catalyst for discussion and dynamic, interactive workshops within local communities.
+The plays are also a catalyst for discussion and dynamic, interactive workshops within local communities.

 - Informing future policy

-In the first year of our three-year programme, Mandala collaborated with writer Nadia Davids, academic researchers and young asylum seekers to find and explore their stories.
+In Year One, Mandala collaborated with writer Nadia Davids, academic researchers and young asylum seekers to find and explore their stories.

-Young people were involved in the script’s development through creative workshops, followed by rehearsed readings to invited audiences before Mandala’s first play, Night Light, was produced.
+Young people are involved in script development through creative workshops, followed by rehearsed readings to invited audiences before each play is produced.

 Read our mission statement.